-After he had left, John happily spent the evening helping Piers serve food and drink to the ladies, though once again gods and horses dominated his thoughts.
+After he had left, John happily spent the evening helping Piers serve food and drink to the ladies, though inevitably gods and horses dominated his thoughts.

 After dinner, Lady Eleanor announced that she had another entertainment.
-She intended to set up a theatrical interpretation of a court of love.
+That she intended to set up a theatrical interpretation of a Court of Love.

 John eyed her warily.

 ‘Ximene, you will play a young woman of good birth who is now penniless.’
 Lady Eleanor beamed at John.
 ‘John, you will be a young suitor to whom Ximene is favourably inclined.’
 She smiled in encouragement at Piers.
 ‘Piers, you will be an older man, a little overweight but fabulously rich.
 You have both made your suit but Ximene cannot make up her mind.
 You must now both make your case to the Court of Love, and the court will offer Ximene advice.
 John, this time you should go first.’

 John took a deep breath.
 ‘You can see that I am young.
 I am also extremely fit, and I am desperately in love with Ximene. ’He decided to use some of his recent experience to dramatise his case.
 ‘I recently won an archery competition and Ximene made me her champion and gave me her favour.
 I am now patiently awaiting her summons to an assignment, and I take every opportunity to express my admiration for her.

 Now this other man …’ he gestured to Piers, ‘… invited Ximene to an elaborate dinner, where he hired singers, dancers and a troubadour to praise her.
 How can admiration that has to be paid for be genuine?
 Obviously, it cannot come from the heart.’